xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Case    is a logical value that determines whether the sort is case sensitive.
+Case&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the sort is case sensitive.
 If TRUE, the sort is case sensitive.
 If FALSE or omitted, the sort will not be case sensitive.

-**Tip   **If you want to sort using more than three keys, then sort the data three keys at a time, starting with the least important group of keys and progressing to the most important group, but listing the most important key first within each group.
+**Tip&nbsp;&nbsp;&nbsp;**If you want to sort using more than three keys, then sort the data three keys at a time, starting with the least important group of keys and progressing to the most important group, but listing the most important key first within each group.

 **Remarks**